-How to Teach Gemini CLI to Write Python Scripts with Inline Dependencies
+How to teach Gemini CLI to write Python scripts with inline dependencies

+Simon Willison wrote a blog post on one-shot Python tools.
 Let's review how this works and how you, too, can teach Gemini to write scripts in the same convenient way.

-The Anatomy of an Executable Python Script with Inline Dependencies
+The anatomy of an executable Python script with inline dependencies

 First, here's the script that Gemini generated: